ARTbio/MCXpress/README.md

 Installation of MCXpress
 ------------------------

-MCXpress is still under development but can be installed via github using the devtools library.
+MCXpress is still under development but can be installed via github using the devtools library, be sure to select the master branch.

 ``` r
 library(devtools)